ashish-m-yh/non-cs-projects/README.md

 Another DIY home battery for low wattage lighting

 https://www.youtube.com/watch?v=OcGWbt1mcrc

+## Atmospheric Electricity
+This is a tricky one - Tesla Coil, Electrostatic motors, Lightning rods etc. are various approaches seen in various demo videos used to generate electricity.
+This is very much a research-oriented project which needs involvement of people who are electrical engineers (which I am not).

 ## Ayurvedic Bhasma Mix as Soil Additive
 Using the ancient science of Ayurveda to enrich soil to boost plant growth